Rokasbarasa1/STM32-Quadcopter/README.md

 * X Tune the blackbox log to the point that the log corresponds correctly to drone orientations
 * !
 Perform tests as in Chris Rossers's video on PID tunning.
 * X Fix broken legs.
+* !
+Try flashing BlueJay to the ESC's to have rpm data from the esc's

+Fix roll and pitch joystick
+Fix scaling of ALL degree values
+Fix right side motors not showing.
+The fft graphs don't show throttle vs frequency noise plot.
+No Throttle detected

 Test checklist: